shivanirmishra/musicgenre/README.md

 ## Project

-One of the best ways to classify music is on the basis of its genre, It can be used as a derived feature to supplement the music recommendation system.
-We are thinking of making a deep learning model to classify music.
+One of the best ways to classify music is on the basis of its genre.
+It can be used as a derived feature to supplement the music recommendation system.

 ## Parts of the project
 Comming soon.